meraki/automation-scripts/README.md

 **merakilicensealert.py:** Script to send an email alert if the remaining license time in any org an admin has access to is less than X days, or if its license capacity is not sufficient for its current device count.
 The alert is sent using an SMTP server; by default Gmail.
 Use an automation platform like Zapier to read this email and trigger further actions.
 The intent of the script is to get email alerts earlier than 30 days before license expiration.

+**mi_bom_tool.py:** Script that counts the numbers and sizes of Meraki Insight licenses needed to cover a set of networks in an organization.
+The intent is to make assessment of potential upgrade investments easier.

 **migrate_cat3k:** Proof of concept script to migrate switchport configuration from Catalyst 3750-X switches to Meraki MS switches.
 Uses action batches for better scalability.

 **migratecomware.py:** Proof of concept script that migrates legacy switch infrastructure based on Comware (HPE A-series) to Meraki MS switches.
 Comware switch configurations can be provided as files, or by entering the IP address and SSH credentials of the source device.
 A valid initialization configuration file must be provided, where source devices are mapped to target Meraki serial numbers.
 Please see migration_init_file.txt in this repository for an example of such a file.
 This version of the script only supports Comware-based switches and a limited set of Layer 2 switchport commands.
 The script could be expanded to cover more commands and other CLI-based switch families.